-Tennessee’s Sex Offender Registry
+Skilled Lebanon Sex Offender Registry Attorney

-Tennessee’s Sex Offender Registry launched in the late-1990s as a result of new federal laws.
+Tennessee’s Sex Offender Registry launched in the late 1990s as a result of new federal laws.
 The registry is maintained by the Tennessee Bureau of Investigation and contains the names and addresses of individuals who are convicted of certain sex crimes.
 The registry’s purpose is to provide information and awareness in local communities.

 If you are placed on the Tennessee Sex Offender Registry, you will face limitations in your daily life and restrictions on where you can live or work.
 For example, those deemed sex offenders cannot live within 1,000 feet of a school and cannot work in any occupation that involves being around children.
-Additionally, individuals on the registry are required to obtain permission before travelling out of state and to notify law enforcement of any changes in their employment status or contact information.
+Additionally, individuals on the Registry are required to obtain permission before travelling out of state, and to notify law enforcement of any changes in their employment status or contact information.

-Penalties for failing to register or providing false information
+What are the penalties for failing to register as a sex offender or providing false information?

 Tennessee Sex Offender Registry laws can be complex and sometimes cruel.
 Registry violations in particular can cause substantial penalties.
 At Lowery, Lowery & Cherry, PLLC, we represent clients who face charges for violating their registration requirements.
 Our sex crimes lawyers fully understand the laws and keep current on the ever-changing regulations.